swlaschin/fsharpforfunandprofit.com/_posts/2012-05-02-mathematical-functions.md

 The impetus behind functional programming comes from mathematics.
 Mathematical functions have a number of very nice features that functional languages try to emulate in the real world.

-So first, let’s start with a mathematical function that adds 1 to a number.
+So first, let's start with a mathematical function that adds 1 to a number.

 	Add1(x) = x+1

 What does this really mean?
 Well it seems pretty straightforward.
 It means that there is an operation that starts with a number, and adds one to it.

-Let’s introduce some terminology:
+Let's introduce some terminology:

 * The set of values that can be used as input to the function is called the *domain*.
-In this case, it could be the set of real numbers, but to make life simpler for now, let’s restrict it to integers only.
+In this case, it could be the set of real numbers, but to make life simpler for now, let's restrict it to integers only.
 * The set of possible output values from the function is called the *range* (technically, the image on the codomain).
 In this case, it is also the set of integers.
 * The function is said to *map* the domain to the range.

 ![](/assets/img/Functions_Add1.png)

-Here’s how the definition would look in F#
+Here's how the definition would look in F#

 {% highlight fsharp %}
 let add1 x = x + 1
 {% endhighlight %}

-If you type that into the F# interactive window (don’t forget the double semicolons) you will see the result (the "signature" of the function):
+If you type that into the F# interactive window (don't forget the double semicolons) you will see the result (the "signature" of the function):

 {% highlight fsharp %}
 val add1 : int -> int
 {% endhighlight  %}

-Let’s look at that output in detail:
+Let's look at that output in detail:

-* The overall meaning is “the function `add1` maps integers (the domain) onto integers (the range)”.
+* The overall meaning is "the function `add1` maps integers (the domain) onto integers (the range)".
-* “`add1`” is defined as a “val”, short for "value".
-Hmmm… what does that mean?
-We’ll discuss values shortly.
+* "`add1`" is defined as a "val", short for "value".
+Hmmm... what does that mean?
+We'll discuss values shortly.
 * The arrow notation "`->`" is used to show the domain and range.
 In this case, the domain is the `int` type, and the range is also the `int` type.

 Also note that the type was not specified, yet the F# compiler guessed that the function was working with ints.
 (Can this be tweaked?
-Yes, as we’ll see shortly).
+Yes, as we'll see shortly).

 ## Key properties of mathematical functions ##